ajayvista/microservice/Microservice/Microservices.md

 ###	Composition Patterns

-	> Broker - Message brokers
+	- Broker - Message brokers
-	> Aggregate Pattern-A service communicate with other servicee and aggregate response and return to client
+	- Aggregate Pattern-A service communicate with other servicee and aggregate response and return to client
-	> Chained Pattern (One service call another service, make it synchronous call)
+	- Chained Pattern (One service call another service, make it synchronous call)
-	> Proxy Pattern (API Gateway)
+	- Proxy Pattern (API Gateway)
-	> Branch Pattern (branching and grouping services and returing response), could be one half is asynchronous and another is chained
+	- Branch Pattern (branching and grouping services and returing response), could be one half is asynchronous and another is chained

 ###	How to achieve data consistency(ACID) across microservices.
-	> Two phase commit pattern (ACID is mandatory,CAP Theorem: Choosing consistency)
+	- Two phase commit pattern (ACID is mandatory, CAP Theorem: Choosing consistency)
 		- Pattern for distributed architecture
 			- Transaction manager manages transaction
 		- Prepare phase